shuds13/python-tutorials/tutorials/python.conda.md

     conda install petsc mpi4py openmpi

-If this does not work, then sometimes combining source distributions with conda can be used to create customised builds, along with `--no-deps` flags.
+If this does not work, then sometimes combining source distributions with Conda can be used to create customized builds, along with `--no-deps` flags.

 When installing on a system with an existing MPI, such as a cluster, then it is highly recommended that mpi4py is installed on top of the system MPI.
-This can be done using pip install as follows:
+This can be done in the Conda environment using pip install as follows:

     env MPICC=$(which cc) pip install mpi4py

-### Combining with external dpendencies
+### Combining with external dependencies

-Python will also install packages according to sys.path which can be checked by:
+Python will locate installed packages according to sys.path which can be checked by:

     $ python
     Python 3.6.3 |Intel Corporation| (default, Oct 16 2017, 15:28:36) ....
     >>> import sys
     >>> sys.path

-To ensure isolation from external packages on your system set the enviornment variable `export PYTHONNOUSERSITE=1` before activating the environment (simlar to `--no-site-packages` in virtualenv).
-This should prevent paths for external python paths being included in the sys.path inside the conda environment.
-Selected directories can also be added using the  PYTHONPATH env variable as usual.
+To ensure isolation from external packages on your system set the environment variable `export PYTHONNOUSERSITE=1` before activating the environment (simlar to `--no-site-packages` in virtualenv).
+This should prevent paths for external python paths being included in the sys.path inside the Conda environment.
+Selected directories can also be added using the  PYTHONPATH environment variable as usual.

 <!-- Cross compilation issues *** -->

 ### Cross compilation

 Conda version 5 has added some features for compiler specification/cross-compilation.
 A good overview is given in the Conda documentation under [Compiler Tools](https://conda.io/docs/user-guide/tasks/build-packages/compiler-tools.html).
+Note that as the Conda distributions themselves are binary, the builds are still limited to those available.

 <!-- Add example of this -->